Pola5h/Pola5h/README.md

 - 🌱 I’m currently working on and learning **Laravel, react, Python**

-- 👨‍💻 All of my information are available at [kzaman3055.github.io](kzaman3055.github.io)
+- 👨‍💻 All of my information are available at [my portfolio](http://kzaman3055.github.io)

 - 💬 Ask me about **Laravel, Database design**